OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 # Missions execution
 This section covers the activities of those deploying and recovering the gliders in the field in addition to best practices for glider pilots.

-## Send OceanGliders metadata and set up real time data flow
-- to add where do users find this information

 ## Deployment
 While keeping the oxygen sensor protected from sunlight and kept moist any lens cover must be removed prior to deployment, use of highly visible material, such as a red flag, can aid in ensuring it’s removal in addition to the pre-deployment checklist.